feincms/feincms/docs/advanced/base.rst

 .. attribute:: Base.content

-   Beware not to name subclass field `content` as this will overshadow ContentProxy you will not be able to reference `ContentProxy`.
+   Beware not to name subclass field `content` as this will overshadow `ContentProxy` and you will not be able to reference `ContentProxy`.

 .. method:: Base.create_content_type(model, regions=None, [**kwargs])